Zehra Doğan (kickboxer): RWS

 Doğan participated in the first Rajadamnern World Series (RWS) league as one of 4 foreign women fighters along with 4 Thai fighters.
 This was the first time after 70 years since the foundation of Rajadamnern stadium that female fighters made history and entered the ring of this stadium.
 On December 23, 2022, She lost to Somratsamee Chaisuya by split decision in the final.

 WBC Muay Thai

 On February 5, 2023, Doğan defend Gabrielel Batista by split decision and win the WBC Muay Thai world and Muay Ying title.
 She is the first and only Turkish fighter who owns this title.

+ONE Championship

+On August 15, 2023 Doğan made her ONE Championship debut at ONE Friday Fights 33, where she loss Junior Fairtex by TKO.